pfaux55/School-Projects/README.md

 Project 1: LetterCrush, A Grid Puzzle Game

-Description: A Java implementation of a grid-based puzzle game similar to popular match-3 games.
-The program manages a grid of characters, applies gravity, removes matching lines, and implements a cascading effect.
-Technologies: Java, 2D arrays, object-oriented programming.
-Project Details: This project consists of two main classes: LetterCrush and Line.
-LetterCrush handles the game grid, including populating it with characters, applying gravity to make characters fall, removing lines of matching characters, and implementing a cascade effect.
-The Line class represents line segments on the grid, supporting both horizontal and vertical orientations.
-The game features include finding the longest line of matching characters, removing lines, and continuously applying gravity and removals until the grid stabilizes.
+Description: This project implements a Java-based match-3 puzzle game with a grid of characters.
+It includes two main classes: LetterCrush, which manages the grid by populating it, applying gravity to make characters fall, removing matching lines, and handling cascading effects; and Line, which represents horizontal and vertical line segments on the grid.
+The game features the ability to find and remove the longest lines of matching characters, and it continuously applies gravity and removal operations until the grid stabilizes.
+Technologies used include Java, 2D arrays, and object-oriented programming.

 Project 2: Factorial with Recursion